-There is conflicting evidence about whether measures to reduce exposure to indoor allergens are effective at reducing asthma symptoms.
-The majority of single interventions have failed to achieve a sufficient reduction in allergen load to lead to clinical improvement.
-It is likely that no single intervention will achieve sufficient benefits to be cost effective (Box A6-2).
+There is conflicting evidence about whether measures to reduce exposure to indoor allergens are effective at reducing asthma symptoms.430 The majority of single interventions have failed to achieve a sufficient reduction in allergen load to lead to clinical improvement.430-432 It is likely that no single intervention will achieve sufficient benefits to be cost effective (Box A6-2).

 Domestic mites: these mites live and thrive in many sites throughout the house so they are difficult to reduce and impossible to eradicate.
-A systematic review of multi-component interventions to reduce allergens including house dust mite showed no benefit for asthma in adults and a small benefit for children.
-One study that used a rigorously applied integrated approach to dust mite control led to a significant decrease in symptoms, medication use and improvement in pulmonary function for children with dust mite sensitization and asthma.
-However, this approach is complicated and expensive and is not generally recommended.
+A systematic review of multi-component interventions to reduce allergens including house dust mite showed no benefit for asthma in adults and a small benefit for children.433 One study that used a rigorously applied integrated approach to dust mite control led to a significant decrease in symptoms, medication use and improvement in pulmonary function for children with dust mite sensitization and asthma.434 However, this approach is complicated and expensive and is not generally recommended.

-Furred animals: complete avoidance of pet allergens is impossible for sensitized patients as these allergens are ubiquitous outside the home in schools, public transport, and even cat-free buildings, probably transferred on clothes.
-Although removal of such animals from the home of a sensitized patient is encouraged, it can be many months before allergen levels decrease, and the clinical effectiveness of this and other interventions remains unproven.
+Furred animals: complete avoidance of pet allergens is impossible for sensitized patients as these allergens are ubiquitous outside the home435 in schools,436 public transport, and even cat-free buildings, probably transferred on clothes.436 Although removal of such animals from the home of a sensitized patient is encouraged,437 it can be many months before allergen levels decrease,438 and the clinical effectiveness of this and other interventions remains unproven.439

-Rodents: symptomatic patients suspected of domestic exposure to rodents should be evaluated with skin prick tests or specific IgE, as exposure may not be apparent unless there is an obvious infestation.
-High level evidence for the effectiveness of removing rodents is lacking, as most integrated pest management interventions also remove other allergen sources.
-Have
+Rodents: symptomatic patients suspected of domestic exposure to rodents should be evaluated with skin prick tests or specific IgE, as exposure may not be apparent unless there is an obvious infestation.440 High level evidence for the effectiveness of removing rodents is lacking, as most integrated pest management interventions also remove other allergen sources.440

-Cockroaches: avoidance measures for cockroaches are only partially effective in removing residual allergens and evidence of clinical benefit is lacking.
+Cockroaches: avoidance measures for cockroaches are only partially effective in removing residual allergens441 and evidence of clinical benefit is lacking.